History of the Social Democratic Party of Germany: Gerhard Schröder and the consequences (1998–2005)

-Merkel-led grand coalition and the fall of the SPD (2005–2021)
+Merkel-led grand coalitions and the decline of the SPD (2005–2021)

-Since 2005, the SPD has been the junior partner in a grand coalition with the CDU/CSU under the leadership of Chancellor Angela Merkel, with Olaf Scholz as Vice-Chancellor since 2018.
+From 2005 to 2009 and again since 2013 until 2021, the SPD was the junior partner in a grand coalition with the CDU/CSU under the leadership of Chancellor Angela Merkel, with Olaf Scholz as Vice-Chancellor from 2018 to 2021.

 After the 2005 federal election, Müntefering resigned as party chairman and was succeeded as chairman by Matthias Platzeck, minister-president of Brandenburg.
 Müntefering's decision came after the party's steering committee chose Andrea Nahles, a woman from the left-wing of the party, as secretary general over Müntefering's choice, his long-time aide Kajo Wasserhövel.
 After Müntefering said her election indicated that he had lost the confidence of the party and he would therefore resign, Nahles turned down the post of secretary general to prevent the party splitting, and Hubertus Heil was elected in her place.

 On 10 April 2006, Matthias Platzeck announced his resignation of the Chair because he suffered a major hearing loss in March 2006.
 The interim chairman from 10 April to 14 May was Kurt Beck.
 He won the full leadership on a small party convention on 14 May.
 He resigned on 7 September 2008; on 8 September 2008 the party's executive committee nominated Müntefering to be elected as chairman at an extraordinary party conference on 18 October 2008.
 In the meantime, Frank-Walter Steinmeier serves as provisional chairman.
 During the Schröder administration, Schröder and Lafontaine disliked each other, because Lafontaine quit as Finance Minister in 1999.
 After his resignation there was a huge distrust of Lafontaine in the SPD which lasts to today.
 Due to the rise of Merkel and Guido Westerwelle on the national stage of politics in 2005 and a belief in the German public of the failed social policies of the SPD on labour issues (Hartz IV), the SPD lost heavily in opinion polls and lost a couple of statewide elections.
 There was the urgency to form new coalitions with the Left, a party with a similar political agenda, than the weakened Green Party or the other conservative parties in Germany; however, the leader of the Left was the lost child of the SPD, Oskar Lafontaine, who had fallen out with the SPD.
 There is a common oath in the SPD not to form coalitions with the Left, because of Lafontaine.